micmejia/bible-dump/NKJV/Genesis/Gen 26.md

 Also Isaac's servants dug in the valley, and found a well of running water there.

 ###### 20
 But the herdsmen of Gerar quarreled with Isaac's herdsmen, saying, "The water _is_ ours."
-So he called the name of the well [^c]Esek, because they quarreled with him.
+So he called the name of the well Esek, because they quarreled with him.

 ###### 21
 Then they dug another well, and they quarreled over that _one_ also.
-So he called its name [^d]Sitnah.
+So he called its name Sitnah.

 ###### 22
 And he moved from there and dug another well, and they did not quarrel over it.
-So he called its name [^e]Rehoboth, because he said, "For now the Lord has made room for us, and we shall be fruitful in the land."
+So he called its name Rehoboth, because he said, "For now the Lord has made room for us, and we shall be fruitful in the land."

 ###### 23
 Then he went up from there to Beersheba.